-Filipinos with a working visa in Korea is under EPS (Employment Permit System).
+Filipinos with a working visa in Korea are under EPS (Employment Permit System).

 Here’s the guideline on how to work in Korea: